Welcome and hello from Carlene and Andre Paquette!

 - Carlene found a really nice crystal of black tourmaline from

-ridges typical of tourmaline and is also partially terminated.
+black ridges typical of tourmaline and is also partially

 - While in Wilberforce, I found a rather large chunk of

-willies out of me, but now I keep it under my pillow (not!).
+first it scared the willies out of me, but now I keep it under

 - I found a large (4 inch) crystal of apatite (a bright green